In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 Use these tips to prepare your business for an emergency, so you will feel as little impact as possible.

-Have you experienced an emergency that affected your business?
-How did you deal with it?
+Had an emergency affect your business?
+How did you create a plan to deal with it?